sgrif/talks/foundation_demystified/presentation.md

 - Support the language

-^ Fundamentally, we exist to support the Rust language by providing support to the Rust Project and community.
+^ Ok, let's get back on topic.
+What does the Foudnation do?
+Fundamentally, we exist to support the Rust language by providing support to the Rust Project and community.
 This comes in a couple of different forms

 ---
 [.build-lists: true]